Neurological and Spinal Shock are Often Confused but They’re not the Same!

 Clinical Presentation: Neurological shock presents with hemodynamic instability, whereas spinal shock primarily affects reflexes and muscle tone.

-Treatment Approach: Managing neurological shock involves stabilizing blood pressure and heart rate.
+Treatment Approach: Managing neurological shock involves stabilizing blood pressure and heart rate, usually with crystalloids and atropine.
 Treatment of spinal shock focuses on supportive care during the recovery phase.

 Conclusion